Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Please do not send toys from home with your child.
 Toys brought from home are a disruption to the program and could get lost.

 The school opens at 7:30 a.m.
-Part-time students are to be picked up before 1:00 p.m.
-Full-time students are to be picked up any time before 5:30 p.m.
+Part-time students must be picked up before 1:00 p.m., and Full-time students must be picked up any time before 5:00 p.m.
 Children need to be picked up on time.
-If you are going to be late picking up your child, please call the front office to let us know.
+If you will be late picking up your child, please call the front office to let us know.
 YOU WILL BE ASSESSED ONE DOLLAR ($1.00) FOR EACH MINUTE LATE.

 Once you enter the school to pick up your child, they are your responsibility.
 Please make sure your child does not wander off if speaking to another parent or a teacher.
 Your child should be closely monitored in the parking lot of our facility as the cars pose a danger to them if they have wandered away from you.

-Only individuals listed on your child’s sign in and sign out sheet will be authorized to pick your child up from the Little Feathers Program.
-For liability reasons individuals that are on your authorization list or that will be picking up your child from Little Feathers must be 18 years old or older.
+Only individuals listed on your child’s sign-in and sign-out sheet will be authorized to pick your child up from the Little Feathers Program.
+For liability reasons, individuals on your authorization list or who will be picking up your child from Little Feathers must be 18 years old or older.

 If someone other than one of the authorized individuals on your child’s list needs to pick your child up, please call the program.
-Unlisted individuals will be allowed to pick your child up only if we have verbal consent authorizing an individual to pick your child up, that day only.
+Unlisted individuals will be allowed to pick your child up only if we have verbal consent authorizing an individual to do so that day only.

 Please keep your child or children home if he/she has a fresh cold (an active runny nose or green nasal discharge) or a fever.
 Student may return when they are fever free for 24 hours without the use of medicine.
 It is the responsibility of the Little Feathers Program to maintain a healthy environment for all children.